 There are a number of good reasons to incorporate savouring into your daily life.

 Neuropsychologist Rick Hanson, talks about ‘taking in the good’, where it becomes important to sit with good experiences in order to build a more positive narrative and experience of life.
-He explains that our brains are hardwired to remember the bad instantly – after all, our very lives may depend on it.
-However, the good things don’t embed into our brain quite as easily, so we need to give them a little more time.
+He explains that our brains are hardwired to remember the bad instantly – after all, our very lives may depend on it in future.
+However, the good things don’t embed into our brain quite as easily, so we need to give them a little more time and effort.

 Spending 10 or 20 seconds immersing yourself in the experience, 5 or 6 times per day, not only starts to embed this more positive experience of life, but, when done consistently over time, also has a neuroplastic effect – it actually produces physical changes to our brain.
 If you’re interested in this, then watch Dave Asprey interviewing neuropsychologist Rick Hanson, who talks more about this ‘taking in the good’1.
 Or you can watch Rick talk more about this in his Ted Talk9.